xcart/xcart-docs/_pages/kb_en/products/promotional_blocks/enabling_the_new_arrivals_block.md

     *   **Maximum number of products to display in "New arrivals" block**: This setting defines the maximum number of products that can be displayed in the "New arrivals" block.
 Specify a non-zero value; otherwise, 3 products will be displayed by default.
 If the specified value is less than the total amount of products on the complete new arrivals list, that value will be used instead.

     {% note yellow %}
-    __X-Cart 5.1.x__: Drupal block settings can override this option (when the DrupalConnector module is enabled).
+    __X-Cart 5.1.x__: Drupal block settings can override this option (when the DrupalConnector addon is enabled).
     {% endnote %}

     *   **Show new products only from category being viewed by customer**: Disable this setting to show new arrivals from the entire store.
 Enable to show only the new arrivals from the category the customer is currently viewing.

     {% note yellow %}
-    __X-Cart 5.1.x__: Drupal block settings can override this option (when the DrupalConnector module is enabled).
+    __X-Cart 5.1.x__: Drupal block settings can override this option (when the DrupalConnector addon is enabled).
     {% endnote %}

 3. Once you are done configuring the settings, click the **Submit** button at the bottom of the page to save the changes.